hyprwm/hyprland-wiki/content/Hypr Ecosystem/hyprlang.md

 someVariable = \\{{VAR1 + 10}}
 ```

-If you want to have an `\` before any of the escapable charecters
+If you want to have an `\` before any of the escapable characters
 ```ini
 someOtherVariable = \\{ hello \\}
 ```